 The N.C.
 Department of Transportation is widening 13 miles of I-40, from I-440 (exit 301) in Raleigh to Cornwallis Road (mile marker 314) in Clayton, by adding two lanes in each direction.

-A diverging diamond interchange will be added to the Jones Sausage Road (exit 303) interchange.
+Diverging diamond interchanges will be added to the Jones Sausage Road (exit 303) and N.C.
+42 (exit 312) interchanges.

 I-40/N.C.
 42 Interchange Upgrades

 Construction of a diverging diamond interchange at I-40/N.C.
-42 and an interchange at Cleveland Road began in summer 2020.
+42 and an interchange at Cleveland Road is underway.